Hurricane Planning and Recovery

 - Re-bill inbound Rail Security Sensitive Material cars (Toxic Inhalation Hazard, Poison Inhalation Hazard) away from storm reach via Diversion application.
 Request a Diversion now (user ID and password required).

-- Notify Hurricane team of special requirements, including unit train and special switch requirements by reporting your Service Issue (user ID and password required).
+- Notify Hurricane team of special requirements, including unit train and special switch requirements by opening a case in Case Management (user ID and password required) Please choose Request Special Switch or Request Special Train as the Case Reason.

 - Damage or tracks out of service